serhatgktp/windows-spotlight/README.md

 # windows-spotlight
-A tidy script for Windows that fetches the current Windows Spotlight images
+A tidy script for Windows that fetches the current Windows Spotlight images on your system

 <br>